cheminfo/nmrium-docs/docs/10_general/10_basic/10_basic_toolbar.md

 ## Shortcuts

 There are various key combinations or shortcuts to activate different applications of the program.
-The following list contains shortcuts:
+The following lists contain the shortcuts:

 | Description                             | Shortcuts                |
 | --------------------------------------- | ------------------------ |